History Comes Alive at Historic White Pine Village

 Historic White Pine Village opened in 1976 with only 11 buildings, one of which was the first Mason County Courthouse, built in 1 849.
 Many of the buildings are original and were moved to the village.
 There's something for everyone, as the exhibits encompass many areas of interest, such as maritime, lumbering, government, farm life, early education, business, health and more.
 Volunteer gardeners lovingly tend the landscape so visitors can enjoy the beautiful scenery.

-Hours of operation May 4th-late October, 2019 are Tuesday-Saturday 10am-5pm.
-Located two miles south, then one and one-half miles west of Ludington.
+Dates of operation are May 2- October 17, 2020 Located two miles south, then one and one-half miles west of Ludington.

 Historic White Pine Village